 Javier Solano – NY State Bar #2809796

-What they did: In People v.
-Jones, the Appellate Division found that prosecutor Solano committed misconduct by failing to correct false trial testimony and vouching for the credibility of the eyewitness.
-Specifically, the eyewitness falsely testified that she had identified Jones’s nephew in a lineup.
-Solano only spoke up during deliberations, when the jury asked about the testimony, and still opposed the court telling the jury that the testimony was incorrect and they should disregard it.
-On appeal, the Appellate Division found that prosecutor Solano “failed to correct false trial testimony” and reversed the conviction for murder on that basis.
+The complaint details that an eyewitness falsely testified that she had identified Jones’s nephew in a lineup.
+Solano only spoke up during deliberations, when the jury asked about the testimony, and Solano opposed the court telling the jury that the testimony was incorrect and that they should disregard it.
+On appeal, the Appellate Division found that Solano “failed to correct false trial testimony” and reversed the murder conviction on that basis.

 - Rule DR 1-102 prohibited attorneys from engaging in conduct prejudicial to the administration of justice or reflecting adversely on their fitness as a lawyer.

-Note: This is a summary based on the grievance, see the grievance for more detail and context.
-The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or the cases mentioned; the grievance is based entirely on court opinions, briefs and/or other documents cited therein.
+Note: This is a summary based on the grievance, click on the grievance below for more detail.
+The grievance authors do not have personal knowledge of any of the facts or circumstances of the attorney or case(s) mentioned; the grievance is based on court opinions, briefs and/or other documents cited therein.